-Growing up in the southern United States, Charleston, South Carolina has always held a special spot in my heart.
+Growing up in the southern United States, Charleston, South Carolina, has always held a particular spot in my heart.
 My life has changed a lot since my first time in the city, but Charleston has undoubtedly maintained the charm that I remembered.
-The cobble stone roads, beautifully restored houses, and tasty restaurants all make this city appealing to visitors.
-In fact, it was recently ranked the World’s Best City by Travel + Leisure.
-If you’re like me, you love to take pictures in the new cities that you visit.
-With this in mind, I’m going to be taking you through the most photo worthy spots in Charleston as well as hopefully inspiring you to visit sometime soon!
+The cobblestone roads, beautifully restored houses, and tasty restaurants all make this city appealing to visitors.
+It was recently ranked the World’s Best City by Travel + Leisure.
+If you’re like me, you love to take pictures of the new cities that you visit.
+With this in mind, I’m going to be taking you through the most photo-worthy spots in Charleston as well as hopefully inspiring you to visit sometime soon!

 1. Rainbow Row

 Rainbow Row is a line of colorful historic homes located on E Bay Street.
 While this is currently one of the most photographed places in Charleston, these houses were left in deteriorating conditions after the Civil War.
 We have a couple of Charlestonian women to thank for the preservation of the now pastel-colored homes.
 These ladies, including Susan Pringle Frost and Dorothy Haskell Porcher Legge, bought the houses and decided to paint them using a bright Caribbean color scheme.
 In the present, Rainbow Row is full of green, pink, purple, blue, and yellow tones, making it one of the most photo-worthy spots in Charleston.

 2. Magnolia Plantation and Gardens